Trump administration says it's cutting 90% of USAID foreign aid contracts

 In all, the Trump administration said it will eliminate 5,800 of 6,200 multiyear USAID contract awards, for a cut of $54 billion.
 Another 4,100 of 9,100 State Department grants were being eliminated, for a cut of $4.4 billion.

-The Washington Free Beacon was the first to report on the memo.

-The memo described the administration as spurred by a federal court order that gave officials until the end of the day Wednesday to lift the Trump administration’s monthlong block on foreign aid funding.
+The State Department memo, which was first reported by the Washington Free Beacon, described the administration as spurred by a federal court order that gave officials until the end of the day Wednesday to lift the Trump administration’s monthlong block on foreign aid funding.

 “In response, State and USAID moved rapidly,” targeting USAID and State Department foreign aid programs in vast numbers for contract terminations, the memo said.

-The nonprofits, among thousands of contractors, owed billions of dollars in payment since the freeze began, call the en masse contract terminations a maneuver to get around complying with the order to lift the funding freeze temporarily.
+The Trump administration asked the Supreme Court to intervene Wednesday night as an appeals court refused to lift the midnight deadline.

-Trump administration officials — after repeated warnings from the federal judge in the case — also said Wednesday they had finally begun paying USAID bills again after the monthlong halt on payments, freeing for delivery a few million of billions of dollars owed.
+Trump administration officials — after repeated warnings from the federal judge in the case — also said Wednesday they were finally beginning to send out their first or any payments after more than a month with no known spending.
+Officials were processing a few million dollars of back payments, officials said, of billions of dollars owed to U.S. and international organizations and companies.

 Credit: AP